Herman Nohl: National Socialism and World War II

-In April 1937, however, Herman Nohl was dismissed as a university professor, "with all honors and a full salary".
-The reasons are unclear.
-Presumably it was because Herman Nohl's wife Berta's mother was a Wittgenstein and she was Ludwig Wittgenstein's cousin, i.e. half-Jewish.
-He is listed as a Förderndes Mitglied der SS in the Nazi university teachers' register.
+However, in April 1937 Nohl was dismissed as a university professor, "with all honors and a full salary".
+The reasons are unclear but presumably it was because Berta Nohl's mother was a Wittgenstein and she herself was Ludwig Wittgenstein's cousin, in other words half-Jewish.
+Nohl was listed as a Förderndes Mitglied der SS (i.e. financial contributor to the SS) in the Nazi university teachers' register.

-In March 1943, the then 64-year-old was drafted into factory work, which lasted until the end of the year.
+In March 1943 the then 64-year-old was drafted into factory work which lasted until the end of the year.
 He spent the end of the war in the Lippoldsberger Landheim.